American History

 A small disclaimer: I was not specifically looking for bad or wrong things in Newark, and was honestly trying to be unbiased when taking pictures.
 I obviously saw only a part of Newark, and I believe there must be better neighbourhoods than the downtown area I have visited.

-It is also a major economical centre.
+It is also a major economic centre.
 Quite a few large corporations are headquartered in Newark.

 Port Newark is among the busiest in the world, while Newark Liberty International Airport serves passengers all over the world.